Analysis | The poisoned relationship between Trump and the keepers of U.S. secrets

 Speaking with a group of senior analysts on his first day, Schlesinger made a lewd comment about what the CIA had been doing to Nixon, and demanded that it stop.

 Chris Whipple, an author who cites the Schlesinger anecdote in his book “The Spymasters,” said there is a long history of tension between presidents and their intelligence chiefs, but that “Trump really was in a league of his own in thinking the CIA and the agencies were out to get him.”
-The exact nature of the documents that Trump left the White House with remains a mystery, and some former officials said that Trump generally was not given paper copies of classified reports.
-This had less to do with security concerns than with the way Trump preferred to get his security briefings.
-Unlike some of his predecessors, who would read and digest voluminous intelligence reports each day, Trump generally received oral briefings.

-But for those charged with protecting secrets, there may have been no bigger challenge than the seaside resort where Trump spent so much of his time as president — and where so many boxes of classified material were stored after he left office.
-Besides its members, Mar-a-Lago is also open to members’ guests, who would often interact with Trump during his frequent trips to the club.
-Security professionals saw this arrangement as ripe to be exploited by a foreign spy service eager for access to the epicenter of American power.

-One night during his first weeks in office, Trump was at Mar-a-Lago hosting Shinzo Abe, the Japanese prime minister, when North Korea test-fired a ballistic missile in the direction of Japan that landed in the sea.